 The Nursing Career Mobility Track admits one new class each fall semester and one new class each spring semester.
 Applicants become qualified for admission based on achievement of Nursing Program admission criteria submitted by the application deadline date.
 Admission criteria are listed in the Program application.
-The deadline for submission of application for the fall semester is APRIL 1.
 The deadline for submission of application for the spring semester is SEPTEMBER 1.
 If the application deadline falls on a weekend or federal holiday, the deadline is extended to the next business day.
 All applicants are notified of their admission status, in writing, within four (4) weeks of the application deadline date.
 The admission decision is based on a ranking process (See Nursing Career Mobility Track Application Packet).
 Students who are accepted to the Nursing Program must meet the following program and curriculum prerequisites prior to beginning nursing courses:

-- Complete the following prerequisite general education classes with a grade of "C" or higher prior to beginning the Nursing Program. - BIOL 1224 Introduction to Biology for Majors (L) - BIOL 2134 Human Anatomy (L) - BIOL 2154 Human Physiology (L) - CHEM 1114 Principles of Chemistry (L) - ENGL 1113 Composition I - ENGL 1213 Composition II - PSYC 1113 Introduction to Psychology (S) - 3.
-Provide documentation of current unrestricted licensure as an LPN in the State of Oklahoma, or National Paramedic Registration. - 4.
+- 1. Complete the following prerequisite general education classes with a grade of "C" or higher prior to beginning the Nursing Program. - 1.
+BIOL 1224 Introduction to Biology for Majors (L) - 2.
+BIOL 2134 Human Anatomy (L) - 3.
+BIOL 2154 Human Physiology (L) - 4.
+CHEM 1114 Principles of Chemistry (L) - 5.
+ENGL 1113 Composition I - 6.
+ENGL 1213 Composition II - 7.
+PSYC 1113 Introduction to Psychology (S) - 2.
+Provide documentation of current unrestricted licensure as an LPN in the State of Oklahoma, or National Paramedic Registration. - 3.
 Submit ALL previous official transcripts to Student Completion Services prior to application deadline.
-Please remember that it may take several weeks to have your transcripts reviewed. - 5.
-Have an overall GPA of 2.5 or above.
-Any request for exceptions are due in writing and must be submitted with the formal application by MARCH 1 for the fall semester and by AUGUST 1 for the spring semester.
-If the application deadline falls on a weekend or federal holiday, the deadline is extended to the next business day. - 6.
+Please remember that it may take several weeks to have your transcripts reviewed. - 4.
+Have an overall GPA of 2.5 or above. - 5.
 Students must make a minimum of "C" in all courses required in each semester of the curriculum degree plan for continued enrollment and graduation in the Nursing Program.
 See course descriptions for pre- and co- requisite course requirements.
 A curriculum degree plan for the Nursing Career Mobility Track is available in the Department of Nursing office and at www.tulsacc.edu/nursing.

-- 7. Admission to Tulsa Community College does not guarantee admission to the Nursing Program.
+- 6. Admission to Tulsa Community College does not guarantee admission to the Nursing Program.
 To be considered for admission to the Nursing Program one must make application to the Nursing Program, in addition to the College application.
 To remain in the program, the student must be in "good standing" at TCC. - See Nursing Career Mobility Track application packet for specific requirements related to criminal background check, health record requirements, and CPR certification.
-Drug screening will be required upon entry to the program. - 9.
+Drug screening will be required upon entry to the program. - 8.
 Potential students need to be aware that they may not be approved by the Oklahoma Board of Nursing to take the NCLEX-RN licensure examination if they have: - 1.
 Been arrested/convicted of any offense including a deferred sentence. - 2.
 Been declared judicially incompetent. - 3.
-Ever been convicted of a felony. - Ever had disciplinary action taken against another health related license.
-Those needing other information regarding this topic can obtain a copy of Guidelines for NCLEX on the Oklahoma Board of Nursing website. - 10.
+Ever been convicted of a felony. - 4.
+Ever had disciplinary action taken against another health related license.
+Those needing other information regarding this topic can obtain a copy of Guidelines for NCLEX on the Oklahoma Board of Nursing website.
 Applicants who previously attended a nursing program (RN) at TCC or elsewhere, must submit a completed application by the Exception/Substitution deadline.
 The application will be reviewed on an individual basis.
 Attach official transcripts from the RN school in a sealed envelope.
 Attach a letter addressing any grade of "W", "D", or "F" you received for any Nursing courses.